 This knit-look free crochet poncho pattern will be my last pattern for this winter.
 My blog will be more colorful in the coming warmer months, yay!
 Designing colorful patterns makes my heart happy.

-Some of you had requested an asymmetrical poncho, so this one is for you.
+Some of you had requested an asymmetrical crochet poncho pattern, so this one is for you.
 I hope you like it.
 Please leave your feedback.
 I love hearing from you.

 I love the cream color but it was a pain capturing it in pictures.
 No matter how hard I tried, one side would look brighter than the other and stayed blurry.
 After taking almost 400 pictures like a crazy woman, this is what I got!
 I swear, the poncho is far prettier than the pictures.

-This is a beginner friendly pattern that is made from a simple rectangle which is seamed on the sides.
+This is a beginner-friendly poncho pattern that is made from a simple rectangle seamed on the sides.
 Unlike my lacy Elise Poncho, this design is warm and chunky.
 I added a lacy hem to complement the solid body of the poncho.